Friday, September 19, 2025

 Mermaids — 4/5

 Every person here is a fucking star.
 It radiates charm.
 I didn't know Christina Ricci was in anything before Addam's Family, but the exact quality you saw there is present here in a much younger version of her.
-Winona Ryder is often not a great actress, but the way in which she is a bad actress is totally unique and compelling.
+Winona Ryder is often not a great actress, but the way in which she is not a great actress is totally unique and compelling, with bursts of great acting.
 Cher's role is exactly what you think of Cher the person when you close your eyes.
 And Bob Hoskins' Lou Landsky is one of my favorite comedic portrayals.
 I see in him an actor who doesn't exist anymore, in how he seems to be a throwback to an even older time of silent film comedians.
 He has such control over his face and hands.
 He feels like a cartoon, and so when he's also capable of hitting the dramatic beats, it throws you off and makes you realize how this short weird-looking man ended up being given the star vehicles he was given.
 The movie is based on a novel and it's got that feeling, jumping around and maybe missing some key plot or thematic ingredients, but the imperfections—as they do—add to the lightness and overall joy of watching it.
 On a list of perfectly cast films.

 Tuesday, September 9, 2025